JORGEBAYUELO/VirtualHomeNetwork/README.md

 ![Screenshot From 2025-01-21 12-34-01](https://github.com/user-attachments/assets/f9f6e7ac-717f-4ffe-9c35-b90cffe7eb1e)

-**Since we are here, add a third network that is going to be use later as a subnet.
+**Since we are in the network editor settings, let's add a third network that is going to be use later as a subnet.
 Follow the same steps as the previews network we added before.**

 ![Screenshot From 2025-01-21 12-35-59](https://github.com/user-attachments/assets/562c84ac-d527-441c-ac0e-44f12700dc9e)